 Western Rivers Conservancy and the Yurok Tribe have established a long-term partnership to buy 47,097 acres along the lower Klamath and Blue Creek from Green Diamond Resource Company.
 The land includes the entire lower Blue Creek watershed, as well as extensive frontage along the lower Klamath.
 The upper reaches of Blue Creek are already protected by the Siskiyou Wilderness Area.
 The cold-water tributaries that are included in these lands are vital to the recovery of diverse species, including coho and Chinook salmon, steelhead, marbled murrelet and northern spotted owl.
 Once the project is complete, 73 square miles of the Klamath-Siskiyou will be managed as a salmon sanctuary, climate preserve and sustainable community forest.

 To date, WRC has conserved over 38,000 acres of land and placed more than half the lower Blue Creek watershed into permanent conservation.
 As part of this effort, WRC helped the Tribe create the Yurok Tribal Community Forest along the Klamath.
 The Tribe now manages this for the sake of forest health, clean water, fish habitat and cultural rejuvenation.
-By late 2017, we will convey the final 8,582 acres to the Yurok.
+By 2018, we will convey the final 8,582 acres to the Yurok.
 Once complete, 14,790 acres will be protected as salmon sanctuary and 32,307 acres will be sustainably managed as community forest.

 A Pioneer in Conservation Finance